There are many great solutions available to parents from 3rd parties to set restrictions and limits on Apple iOS devices.

 The parent will also be able to set permissions to restrict the child from changing privacy settings on the iOS device.

-***After selecting continue here, the Parent will be required to set a passcode to disable Screen Time - this is for the Parents use only!
+***After selecting "Continue," the Parent will be required to set a passcode to disable Screen Time -- this is for the Parents use only!***

 A) iTunes & App Store Purchases:

-Restrict which Apple Apps (i.e. Mail, Safari, Facetime, Camera, ect.) can be used by the child.
+Restrict which Apple Apps (i.e. Mail, Safari, Facetime, Camera, etc.) can be used by the child.

 C) Content Restrictions

 This will give the parent the ability to make changes on the content that can be accessed on the device.
-Generally speaking, this feature will make sure your child won't be able to access explicit content such as movies / TV shows over a certain rating (i.e PG, PG-13, R, ect.), explicit Music, books, or age-appropriate apps by grouping (4+, 9+, 12+, ect.), explicit web content via safari, or explicit language.
+Generally speaking, this feature will make sure your child won't be able to access explicit content such as movies / TV shows over a certain rating (i.e PG, PG-13, R, etc.), explicit Music, books, or age-appropriate apps by grouping (4+, 9+, 12+, etc.), explicit web content via Safari, or explicit language.

 A parent can also restrict Siri and select Game Center features here:

-The Bark support team is always available to help navigate through these iOS 12 features or any technical issue you may run into while trying to use Bark.
+The Bark support team is always available to help you navigate through these iOS 12 features or any technical issue you may run into while keeping your kids safe online with Bark.